Vultr for PageMotor

 9. Install essential plugins

 Section titled “9.
-Install essential plugins”Through the admin, install and activate: EP Email, EP Newsletter, EP Newsletter SendGrid, EP GDPR, EP Password Reset.
-EP Diagnostics is worth having too.
+Install essential plugins”Through the admin, install and activate: EP Email, EP Newsletter, EP Email Mailgun, EP Newsletter Mailgun, EP GDPR, EP Password Reset, EP Diagnostics and EP Assistant.

 Settings people forget (and later regret)